 IVF is considered an aggressive procedure as it requires injectable medications, frequent monitoring, labs, and Ultrasound, an outpatient procedure.

-IVF is the process where multiple eggs are recruited with Gonadotropin mediations, through differing protocols with controlled ovarian hyperstimulation.
+IVF is the process where multiple eggs are recruited with Gonadotropin medications, through differing protocols with controlled ovarian hyperstimulation.
 The IVF Egg retrieval procedure is done with MAC anesthesia or under twilight, transvaginally.
 On occasion the egg retrieval is done trans-abdominally.
 Very few IVF centers do the retrieval trans-abdominally.
 Once Egg Retrieval is done, Fertilization occurs conventionally or with ICSI, Intra Cytoplasmic Sperm Insemination.
 The fertilized egg is allowed to grow in the lab for a few days and then Embryo transfer is performed about 3 or 5 days after retrieving the eggs.
 There are age criteria for the number of embyros transferred to a woman, depending on the patient's history and prognostic factors.
 The physician and patient, based on the findings of the work up then plan out the best course of action for the patient or couple.
 IVF may not be necessary if the couple is young, (Less than age 35).
 They can be monitored with lab work and Ultrasound, then the physician can predict with accuracy, when the woman will ovulate.
 The physician then will counsel them to have relations, or perform an IUI.

 In this day and age, couples claim they are waiting until "the right time" to have children.
 Some women have been told they cannot, and should not have pregnancies based on previous testing, fibroids, advanced maternal age, male factor, advanced paternal age and other criteria.
 Others remarry and then want to have their own biological children.
 Either way, the processes of assisting women to have children require three foundational questions answered:

-2. Sufficient sperm to fertilize the eggs?
+2. Is there sufficient sperm to fertilize the eggs?